Mical-Humphrey/Logos-Q1/README.md

 # For Resume
-Name it:
-“Quantitative Trading Backtesting System (python3, Pandas, Yahoo Finance API)” That’s the most accurate and professional phrasing.
+“Quantitative Trading Backtesting System (python3, Pandas, Yahoo Finance API)”

 What it is:
 A quantitative trading research environment — specifically, a backtesting engine that simulates trading strategies on historical price data (like MSFT or AAPL).
 It lets you test “what if” scenarios — what would have happened if you traded using a given rule (like mean reversion or momentum).

-You’re not executing live trades yet — you’re testing and analyzing strategy behavior using historical data.

 # Logos-Q1
 Quantitative Trader backtesting